l3aconator/accessibility-scouts-camp/pages/02.vision/color-contrast/default.md

 ---

 Imagine a world without color.
 It’d be a bit hard to tell the difference between things.
 Imagine a world were one has trouble differentiating colors.
 Image a world were you can’t see the same colors as others.
 These are all real possibilities.
-We’ll be getting to color blindness and not being able to see at all.
-But first, let’s discuss color contrast.

 </div>
 </section>